 CITI FCOI Training: Hope College requires all investigators and senior personnel on NSF and NIH proposals to complete 2 modules offered by the Collaborative Institutional Training Initiative (CITI) entitled Financial Conflicts of Interest: Overview, Investigator Responsibilities, and COI Rules and Institutional Responsibilities as they Affect Investigators.

-FCOI Disclosure: All NIH and NSF applicants are required to complete the FCOI New Disclosures form and send an electronic copy to email@example.com prior to proposal submission.
+FCOI Disclosure: All NIH applicants are required to complete the FCOI New Disclosures form and send an electronic copy to email@example.com prior to proposal submission.

-Collaborative Institutional Training Initiative (CITI) - The CITI Program is a subscription paid service to provide ethics education and certification to all members of the research community.
+Collaborative Institutional Training Initiative (CITI) - The CITI Program is a subscription paid service to provide ethics education and certification to all members of the Hope College research community.
+This service was established to meet federal compliance requirements.

 In 2010 the U.S. Administration announced the roll-out of the Export Controls Reform - fundamental restructuring and consolidation of all export controls.
 These regulations involve protecting information and technology being released to international adversaries.
 All researchers involved with international travel and/or research collaborations indicate they are exempt by answering the question on the travel authorization form.